Robbepop/type_at/README.md

 # Type Indexing into Rust Tuples

-Provides a trait `TypeAt` which allow to query the n-th type of a Rust tuple at compile time.
+Provides a trait `TypeAt` which allow to query the n-th type of a Rust tuple or struct at compile time.

 ## Example: Simple